-Table 5Screens highlighting the main features of the Philips SAA7214/SAA7215 chip-set.
+Table 6 Screens highlighting the main features of the Philips SAA7219/SAA7215 chip-set

-SCREEN FEATURE Audio Audio routing and Dual channel Audio routing options; mono, stereo, LL, RR.
-Dual channel options; Channel 1, Channel 2, both (1-L, 2-R).
-Mute Sound muted Balance Control via a text box for left/right balance Веер Control of the volume, frequency and duration; the beep can then be heard.
-LPCM demonstration Show the possibility of decoding Linear Pulse Code Modulated (LPCM) audio samples.
+SCREEN FEATURE Audio Audio routing and dual channel audio routing options: mono, stereo, LL and RR; dual channel options: channels 1 and 2, both (1-L and 2-R) Mute sound muted Balance control via a text box for left/right balance Веер control of the volume, frequency and duration; the beep can then be heard LPCM demonstration Show the possibility of decoding Linear Pulse Code Modulated (LPCM) audio samples.
 This besides the decoding of normal MPEG audio although both cannot be not done at the same time.
 This feature is for example used to play uploaded audio samples.
 A command is given when the audio and video decoding is running.
 This command will start the demonstration.
 The function itself will play about 1 second of LPCM audio and will continue with normal MPEG audio and video decoding afterwards.
-IEEE 1394 IEEE 1394 disable I/O of IEEE 1394 traffic can be disabled.
-IEEE 1394 will carry on relaying any IEEE 1394 between the two IEEE 1394 ports.
-Also choose between input/output of data into systems.
-Smart card Smart card A service scrambled using the default keyword will be descrambled upon insertion of a Smart card which contains authorization to use the default keyword.
-PC download PC download When selected, the MPEG board will wait for the download of a bit map picture, via the IEEE 1284 port.
+IEEE 1394 IEEE 1394 disable I/O of IEEE 1394 traffic can be disabled; IEEE 1394 will carry on relaying any IEEE 1394 between the two IEEE 1394 ports; also choose between input/output of data into systems Smart card Smart card a service scrambled using the default keyword will be descrambled upon insertion of a smart card which contains authorization to use the default keyword PC download PC download When selected, the MPEG board will wait for the download of a BMP picture, via the IEEE 1284 port.
 Upon completion of the download the picture will be displayed, the progress of the download is also displayed.
-MIPS performance MIPS Performance This will show the MIPS performance in drystones under the current setup.
-Block copy To show a fast block copy, a bit map picture is copied across the screen.
-This function is also supported in hardware but handling this in software makes the function more flexible.
-The actual copying is executed in the SAA7215 hardware by the DMU.
-Software however has to upload the picture, initialize and start the DMU with correct parameters.
-The cost however compared to the hardware tiling is processor and memory use.
-Graphics Text and Drawings A combination of different fonts and line drawings to demonstrate colour depth and resolution capabilities.
-Fast transfer Fast transfer feature; via IEEE 1284.
-Planes demo Demonstration of the different graphics layers, by displaying quarter screen video over a MPEG I frame background with superimposed text and cursor.
-Fade Combination of video and graphic layers showing fading in and out of the graphics layer.
-Tiling One smaller picture is displayed multiple times in a user selectable rectangle.
-Hard-edge wiping Two pictures in one plane, overlapping each other where the user can move and select the pictures Soft-edge wiping Two user selectable and movable pictures in two planes, with transparency in the pictures.
+MIPS performance MIPS performance this will show the MIPS performance in drystones under the current setup Block copy To show a fast block copy, a bit map picture is copied across the screen.
+This function is also supported in HW but handling this in SW makes the function more flexible.
+The actual copying is executed in the SAA7215 HW by the DMU.
+SW however has to upload the picture, initialize and start the DMU with correct parameters.
+The cost however compared to the HW tiling is processor and memory use.
+Graphics Text and drawings a combination of different fonts and line drawings to demonstrate colour depth and resolution capabilities Fast transfer fast transfer feature; via IEEE 1284 Planes demo demonstration of the different graphics layers, by displaying quarter screen video over a MPEG I frame background with superimposed text and cursor Fade combination of video and graphic layers showing fading in and out of the graphics layer Tiling one smaller picture is displayed multiple times in a user selectable rectangle Hard-edge wiping two pictures in one plane, overlapping each other where the user can move and select the pictures Soft-edge wiping two user selectable and movable pictures in two planes, with transparency in the pictures